Martin H. Brinkley is dean of UNC School of Law and William Rand Kenan Jr. Distinguished Professor at the University of North Carolina.

-Dean Brinkley was elected to membership in the American Law Institute in 2003.
-In 2011-12, he served as President of the North Carolina Bar Association.
-He was the 2017 recipient of the Bar Association’s H. Brent McKnight Renaissance Lawyer Award, which recognizes a North Carolina attorney “whose trustworthiness, respectful and courteous treatment of all people, enthusiasm for intellectual achievement and commitment to excellence in work, and service to the profession and community during a multi-faceted, accomplished life, inspire others.”
+In 2011-12, Dean Brinkley was President of the 17,000-member North Carolina Bar Association.
+In 2017, he received the Association’s H. Brent McKnight Renaissance Lawyer Award, which recognizes “those North Carolina attorneys whose trustworthiness, respectful and courteous treatment of all people, enthusiasm for intellectual achievement and commitment to excellence in work, and service to the profession and community during a multi-faceted, accomplished life, inspire others.”

 As Professor of Law